 First, some companies specialize in the smoker niche and may offer coverage at lower rates.

 Second, some may have more accommodating thresholds on what constitutes a smoker.

 For example, they may give more favorable consideration to a light smoker than to someone who smokes heavily.

 Take a term life insurance policy, rather than whole life

-There’s no way to put this politely, but the main reason life insurance companies evaluate risk in underwriting and pricing a policy is the likelihood the applicant will die while the policy is in force.
+There’s no way to put this politely.
+The main reason life insurance companies evaluate risk in underwriting and pricing a policy is a likelihood the applicant will die while the policy is in force.
 Put another way, the primary job of life insurance underwriting is to limit the number of claims that will be paid on a policy.

 Whole life insurance policies represent permanent life insurance.
 That is, once you take a policy, it cannot be canceled except for non-payment of premiums.
 In granting such policies, life insurance companies prefer to offer them to applicants with lower risk profiles.

 But if you have a high-risk profile, like being a smoker, you might get approved for a term life insurance policy rather than whole life, and at a much more affordable premium.

 This will be particularly true on shorter-term policies, like a 10-year term.
 Even if you are a heavy smoker, an insurance company may judge they’re not likely to need to pay a claim within the term of the policy.

 This doesn’t eliminate the smoker factor since you’ll need to disclose your smoking habit on the application.